rust-lang/rust/doc/tutorial.md

 Sublime Text 2, available both [standalone][sublime] and through [Sublime Package Control][sublime-pkg], and support for Kate under `src/etc/kate`.

+A community-maintained list of available Rust tooling is [on the wiki][wiki-packages].

 There is ctags support via `src/etc/ctags.rust`, but many other tools and editors are not yet supported.
 If you end up writing a Rust